raaparj/spring-boot-customer/README.md

 &nbsp;}
 </code>

-Be aware that the same record (as an identical JSON object) can be added and more than once and, if so, will be stored in the repository multiple times.<br>
+Be aware that the same record (as an identical JSON object) can be added more than once and, if so, will be stored in the repository multiple times.<br>
 Records will differ on the record id's, though.

 ##### Parameters